open-space-sdr/main/EXPORT_AND_SANCTIONS_NOTICE.md

 # Export Control, Sanctions, and End-Use Notice

-MoonRF and related Scale RF antenna designs are intended for lawful learning, experimentation, amateur radio, research, communications, sensing, and RF-engineering use.
+QuadRF, MoonRF and related Scale RF antenna designs are intended for lawful learning, experimentation, amateur radio, research, communications, sensing, and RF-engineering use.

 Users are responsible for complying with all applicable export-control, sanctions, customs, import, radio-frequency, telecommunications, aviation, defense-trade, and end-use/end-user rules in their jurisdiction.